 Touted as the “best poetry event in the borough” by Brooklyn Magazine and “one of the most innovative literary events in the city” by Time Out New York, the Brooklyn Poets Yawp is a monthly poetry workshop & open mic usually held at 61 Local in Cobble Hill (61 Bergen St) on the second Monday of every month from 7 to 9:30 PM.

 Due to the COVID-19 pandemic, the Yawp will be held virtually via Zoom until further notice.
-To register for our next Yawp on July 13, sign up using the form on this page, and you’ll receive an auto-reply email with a link to complete your registration and make a $5 donation via PayPal.
-Once you’ve registered, you’ll receive a link via email to join the Zoom webinar on July 13.
-Your donation will contribute to donations made by Brooklyn Poets to National Bail Out, a Black-led, Black-centered collective of abolitionist organizers, lawyers & activists building a community-based movement to end systems of pretrial detention and ultimately mass incarceration; and the Okra Project, a collective that seeks to address the global crisis faced by Black Trans people by bringing home-cooked, healthy, culturally specific meals and other resources to Black Trans People wherever they can reach them.
+To register for our next Yawp on October 12, sign up using the form on this page, and you’ll receive an auto-reply email with a link to complete your registration and make a $5 donation via PayPal.
+Once you’ve registered, you’ll receive a link via email to join the Zoom webinar on October 12.
+Your $5 donation will contribute to donations made by Brooklyn Poets to the American Red Cross’s Wildfire Relief fund.

 The workshop starts at 7, open mic at 8.
 Never written a poem before or needing a kick in the pants to start writing again?
-Come at 7 and take the workshop.
+Join us at 7 and take the workshop.
 Already writing and itching to test your work on a live audience?
-Skip the workshop and come at 8 for the open mic.
+Skip the workshop and join us at 8 for the open mic.

 One poem at every open mic is declared Poem of the Month by audience vote.
 The winning writer earns free admission to a future Yawp, a Brooklyn Poets tote bag and one of the twelve spots in our Poem of the Year Smackdown at the end of the year.
 We record and publish a monthly Yawpcast, so note that by reading you’re giving us permission to distribute your recording, unless you notify us otherwise.
 Also note that by participating in the Yawp, you agree to the terms of our code of conduct.
 Brooklyn Poets reserves the right to dismiss from our programs any participant found to be in violation of this code.
 Thank you for respecting our community.